harsha-1807/LangChain-Project-Assistant/README.md

 # LangChain Project Assistant

-**LangChain Project Assistant** is a full-stack, AI-powered project management tool that enables users to track and manage projects, tasks, and team assignments seamlessly through a conversational chat interface.
+**LangChain Project Assistant** is a full-stack, AI-powered project management tool designed to simplify project tracking and team collaboration through an intuitive conversational chat interface.
+It empowers users to interact naturally with their project data—tasks, timelines, and team assignments—by asking plain-language questions and receiving insightful, context-aware responses.

 ---